Pacific Northwest hunkers down for ice and freezing rain, while other US regions also battle cold

 In the mountains, the National Weather Service warned of heavy snow in the Cascades with winds gusting to 50 mph (80 kph), mixed with freezing rain and ice that could make travel “very difficult to impossible.”
 A storm warning was up through Thursday afternoon.

 Elsewhere in Lake Oswego on Tuesday, arborist Ryan Cafferky scaled a towering 150-foot (46-meter) tree to start the laborious process of cutting it down.
-The city had deemed the 120-year-old tree a threat to the public because it was at risk of falling, he said.
+The city had deemed the 120-year-old tree a threat because it was at risk of falling, he said.

 In the Portland metropolitan area, some two dozen commuter buses had suspended service or were being detoured to avoid dangerous roads since storms walloped the area a few days ago.